-By reinstating its rights Cue became obligated to pay in cash a lump sum amount of approximately US\$9.1 million (A\$12 million), which is equivalent to the cost it would have incurred if it had participated in the Jeruk -1 and -2 wells from the outset.
+By reinstating its rights Cue became obligated to pay in cash a lump sum amount of approximately US\$9.1 million (A\$12 million), being equivalent to the cost it would have incurred if it had participated in the Jeruk -1 and -2 wells from the outset.
 The lump sum was paid on 27 May 2005.
-In addition, Cue was required to pay a premium out of any future Jeruk oil production of approximately US\$55 million.
+In addition, Cue was required to pay a premium out of any future Jeruk oil production of approximately US\$55 million to Santos and thence indirectly to Medco (see "Medco Agreement" below).

-In order to replace existing funds which were used to pay the lump sum and the cost of the re-entry, further sidetracking, coring and testing of Jeruk -2, Cue made a renounceable pro-rata entitlement offer of one new share for every five existing shares at an issue price of AUD 20 cents, raising AUD 17.4 million, less fees.
+In order to replace existing funds which were used to pay the lump sum and the cost of the re-entry, further sidetracking, coring and testing of Jeruk -2, Cue made a renounceable pro-rata entitlement offer in May 2005, of one new share for every five existing shares at an issue price of AUD 20 cents, raising AUD 17.4 million, less fees.
+At the time of this offer, Cue noted that a further equity rasing would most likely be required to fund further Jeruk appraisal drilling.